knu/apt-bundle/README.md

 ### keyring

-Usage: `keyring <name> <<SH...SH`
+Usage: `keyring <name> <URL>` | `keyring <name> <<SH...SH`

 This command adds a keyring to the system.
-The first argument is the name of the keyring and a shell script that outputs either a public GnuPG key or a binary keyring should be fed to the command using a here document.
+The first argument is the name of the keyring, and the second argument is the URL to the GnuPG public key file.
+Instead of specifying the second argument, a shell script that outputs a public GnuPG key or a keyring file to stdout can be fed to the command using a here document.
 The keyring file will be saved in `/usr/share/keyrings` with the name `<name>.gpg`.

 e.g.
 ```sh